thenick775/Terbine-Map/README.md

 ### Terbine Static Location Map

-This project has several components, one to mine the data from Terbine, one to preprocess the data, and one to visualize the data on a world map.
+This project was a fun exercise that has several components, one to mine the data from Terbine, one to preprocess the data, and one to visualize the data on a world map.

 Map Specifications